0HuN-TeR0/applied-DataScience/README.md

 # applied-DataScience
-This is my repo for all of the projects and practice I will be doing for WorldQuant university applied DataScience course.
+This is my repo for all of the projects and practice I will be doing for WorldQuant university applied DataScience course.(Projects are in branch #master)

 Labels (used in my repo serves as) :
 [ADD] for adding files,